ammar-tanwar/bloglearnbay/posts/what-is-a-job-ready-capstone-project-and-why-is-it-important-in-ai-and-data-science-course.md

 ## **What is the key difference between a generic capstone project and a domain-oriented fresh capstone project?**

-### First, know what a generic project and new capstone are.
+### First, know what a generic project and new capstone projects are.

-The difference between a generic project and a new  **capstone project**  is that the latter includes real-world data sets, first-hand problem statements, and solutions in your unique way.
+The difference between a generic project and a new  **capstone project**  is that it includes real-world data sets, first-hand problem statements, and solutions in your unique way.
 It is about developing a model and is conducted in partnership with any company, public, or government data.

 Every online course does not provide such a capstone project or a capstone project certification.
 It's becoming a critical factor in choosing a **data science and AI** course.
 After all, the capstone project is where you can come out as an expert because it will enable data scientists to showcase a data product and data science skills to their potential employers.
 Hence, they gain an advantage over other applicants for a data science role.